Should You Use ChatGPT for DSA Interview Prep? An Honest Answer

 For more on passive versus active practice, practicing LeetCode the right way covers why the how matters more than the volume.

-There's a second risk that gets underestimated: ChatGPT hallucinates.
-For code-focused tasks, GPT-4 has an estimated hallucination rate of 1.5 to 3.5%.
-For algorithm explanations, this means you can internalize a subtly wrong understanding of why something works, and that wrong mental model will surface at the worst possible moment.
+For algorithm prep, the cost shows up as a subtly wrong mental model that surfaces at the worst possible moment.
 Usually mid-interview while explaining Big O to someone who actually knows Big O.

 Some Insights Have to Be Discovered